One in three dogs – one in two over the age of ten – will develop cancer. With these sobering statistics, could apoptogens be a potential treatment?

-An excellent candidate for a new treatment approach targets apoptosis, a type of genetically programmed cell death that occurs naturally every day in cells that are old, deranged, or damaged.
+An excellent candidate for a new treatment approach targets apoptogens.
+Apoptosis is a type of genetically programmed cell death that occurs naturally every day in cells that are old, deranged, or damaged.
 Lack of normal apoptosis is one of six hallmarks common to every cancer type, as identified in the landmark paper “Hallmarks of Cancer: the Next Generation” (Weinberg and Hanahan, Cell, January, 2000).
 The importance of apoptosis and its positive impact on health was further illuminated in 2002, when Brenner, Horvitz and Sulston were awarded the Nobel Prize in Physiology or Medicine “for their discoveries concerning genetic regulation of organ development and programmed cell death”.

 Ever since, pharmaceutical companies have been spending billions developing synthetic pharmaceutical apoptogens, yet Mother Nature has already invented apoptogens in the form of plant-based bioflavonoids such as luteolin, curcumin and apigenin.
 These tiny molecules, when extracted from foods and carefully formulated, naturally activate the apoptosis genes in old, damaged, or deranged cells.
 These and several other dietary apoptogens are currently the subject of dozens of trials around the world.

 The problem with oral delivery of dietary apoptogens, however, is their relative lack of bioavailability at the doses needed to achieve a clinical effect.
 This was a major obstacle when I first started working with these apoptogens in my own practice.
 When my company, Functional Nutriments, wanted to bring my formula Apocaps® to market, we came up with a technology called Biovadex™ that provides a “Trojan Horse” method for delivering apoptogens to the bloodstream at relative concentrations.
 Biovadex is now used in Apocaps.